 How accurately will printed graphics match what is seen on the monitor?

-The technology used for offset printing is a CMYK printing process, so therefore when printed, RGB monitor colors are simulated using Cyan, Magenta, Yellow and Black inks.
+The technology used for printing is a CMYK printing process, so therefore when printed, RGB monitor colors are simulated using Cyan, Magenta, Yellow and Black inks.
 Because of wide differences in monitors and how they display color, many printed (CMYK) colors do not accurately match the (RGB) colors you see on screen.
 Bottom line: although close, the final graphics produced are likely to include colors that do not “match” the colors seen on the monitor.

 Why does the Blue or Green I selected off of a color pallet not print the same?